 How can DivideBuy help you?

 What makes DivideBuy a pioneer in the LendTech space is that we’re both a technology company and a lender.
-We use automated decision-making algorithms to ensure the entire approval process takes less than 60 seconds and this significantly increases conversion rates and the average basket value.
+We use our unique credit decision engine to ensure the entire approval process is swift, seamless and simple, significantly increasing conversion rates and average basket value.

 DivideBuy offers end users full visibility of any effects to their credit score before making a purchase, and ensures they never borrow an amount they won’t be able to pay back.
 This helps customers make informed purchases without the stress involved in traditional credit lending models.
 Essentially, LendTech allows customers to spend more without feeling the strain on their wallets.